balena-io/etcher/docs/CONTRIBUTING.md

 Thanks for your interest in contributing to this project!
 This document aims to serve as a friendly guide for making your first contribution.

+## High-level Etcher overview

+Make sure you checkout our [ARCHITECTURE.md](https://github.com/resin-io/etcher/blob/master/docs/ARCHITECTURE.md) guide, which aims to explain how all the pieces fit together.

 ## Prerequisites

 - [NodeJS](https://nodejs.org).